archfrog/KioskForge/README.md

 1. Create an appropriate Ubuntu Server 24.04.x installation media (a USB key or a MicroSD card) using [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
 Make sure you **don't** use *OS Customisations*.
    When done, leave the installation media in your computer until KioskForge tells you to dismount it or safely remove it.
+   Also, be sure to **not** select `Ubuntu Desktop` as this won't work (KioskForge will detect this issue, though).
 2. Launch KioskForge as described below.
 3. Create a new configuration using menu item `1` or load an existing configuration using menu item `2`.
 4. Edit the configuration to ensure that the configuration is correct using menu item `3`.
 5. Save the changed configuration, if it has been modified, using menu item `4`.
 5. Select the `Update Raspberry Pi Imager prepared installation media` (`5`) to have KioskForge modify the install media so that it installs and launches an actual Linux kiosk with the Chromium web browser pointing to whatever URL you have configured.
-   *This may fail the first time, because Windows is somewhat sluggish to discover new media.
-Simply try again.*
 6. Press `ENTER` to exit KioskForge.
-7. Use Windows' safe removal feature or `Eject` from within Windows Explorer to safely unmount the installation media.
+7. Use Windows' *Safe Removal* feature or `Eject` from Windows Explorer to safely unmount the installation media.
 8. Move the installation media to the powered off Raspberry Pi 4+.
 9. Power on the Raspberry Pi 4+.
 10. Wait between 15 and 30 minutes (this depends a lot on the I/O speed of the installation media) until the kiosk has been forged.